 The Adidas Outdoor hiking shoe is a very economical option when you want a quality hiking shoe.

 The AX3’s are very light weight at less than 10 ounces per shoe, making them a good choice for men’s lightweight hiking shoes.

 With the integrated molded sockliner, I found these to be the best hiking sneakers that I tested.
 In fact you can get away with not having to wear socks if your so inclined.

 The comfortable textile lining is designed to fit a man’s foot and you have the air mesh, which cools your foot down and makes it easy for the shoes to dry out if they are exposed to any moisture.

-Maybe the best feature of the AdidasAX2 hiking shoes is the aggressive tread pattern, I really don’t remember slipping at all with these hiking shoes.
+Maybe the best feature of the Adidas AX3 hiking shoes is the aggressive tread pattern, I really don’t remember slipping at all with these outdoor shoes.

 They will give you confidence to hike in slippery and muddy conditions.
 Multiple colors are available and the synthetic blend of material makes them extremely durability so they will last you a long time.

 The combination of suede leather and textile construction gives them unmatched durability and water resistance plus they are easy to clean no matter how muddy you get them.